By Cynthia Bailey MD. This page was updated on Wed, Jun 24, 2020

 - You can apply retinol during the day under a mineral zinc oxide sunscreen that protects retinol from light.

-- Retinol can be applied alone or layered with other skin care products like moisturizers or glycolic acid AHA products.
+- Retinol can be applied alone or layered with other skin care products like moisturizers or glycolic acid AHA products but not with benzoyl peroxide.

 - I usually recommend starting every other night and working up to every night.